leeleelee3264/old-blog/_posts/2020-09-18-java-checkunckeck-exception.md

 					org.springframework.dao.DataAccessException
 ```

-> Change SQLException to DataAcessException
+> Change SQLException to DataAccessException

 Now it's a trend to change checked exception to unchecked exception in standard spec and open source framework.
 Most of time, we can't react to checked exception right away.
-Because Java steped into server area, we have to go throght couple of step to fix exceptions. (coding, building, uploading, running...)
+Because Java stepped into server area, we have to go through couple of step to fix exceptions. (coding, building, uploading, running...)
 People changed mind.
 If we can't fix exceptions fast, then at least we can make exceptions not too critical.
 Let's make checked exception to unchecked exception!
 It's bad hobby but sometimes we just ignore runtime exception and got ugly exception notification.
 I'll summarize it.

 - **turn checked exception to unchecked exception when caller (programmer) cannot fix, recover exception.**
-- then what can I do with exception with sql? connection failure, bad sql grammer... obviously not many things.
+- then what can I do with exception with sql? connection failure, bad sql grammar... obviously not many things.
 - so let's just wrap it to unchecked exception to prevent stop running program.
 - we still can use try-catch with runtime exception if we want.
 - it even reduce writing throws and try-catch as well.